Karim Zeroual: Early life

-Zeroual was born in London to parents of Moroccan heritage and was brought up by his mother.
-He attended theatre school in London.
+Zeroual was born in London to Moroccan parents and was raised by his mother.
+He attended the Sylvia Young Theatre School before going on to train at the Urdang Academy.

 Stage and television career

 Zeroual starred as Sadiq in The Sparticle Mystery, which ran for three series between 2011 and 2015.
-He has also appeared on EastEnders, Blue Peter, Top Class, DaVinci's Demons, Saturday Mash-Up!, Richard Osman's House of Games, Bitesize Daily, Horrible Histories: Gory Games and Remotely Funny.
+He has also appeared on EastEnders, Blue Peter, Top Class, Da Vinci's Demons, Saturday Mash-Up!, Richard Osman's House of Games, Bitesize Daily, Horrible Histories: Gory Games and Remotely Funny.
 He has been a Children's BBC presenter since 2014, presenting directly from the CBBC HQ.
 He has fronted Ten Pieces Party Live Lesson events with the BBC National Orchestra of Wales and hosted interviews at CBBC Summer Social events with a range of children’s authors.
 He has also presented Young Dancer and Wimbledon Live and has performed in London’s West End in musical theatre shows such as The Lion King and Chitty Chitty Bang Bang.

 In 2019, he started filming a travel and sport documentary for CBBC titled A Week to Beat the World, in which he takes three British children to countries including Guatemala, Brazil and Japan to play national sports and see if they can beat the locals at their own game.
 A year later, it was announced that he would be starring in the ninth series of Celebs Go Dating.

 In December 2020 he featured on an episode of Michael McIntyre’s The Wheel as a specialist on children’s TV.